boriabyte/boriabyte/README.md

 # Horia Scarlat

-23 yo from Bucharest, recently graduated as an Electronics Engineer from Electronics, Telecommunications and Information Technology @ "Politehnica" University
+23 yo from Bucharest

+Recently graduated as an Electronics Engineer from Electronics, Telecommunications and Information Technology @ "Politehnica" University

 Future Master's Degree student in AI @ "Politehnica" University, Faculty of Automatic Control & Computer Sciencee

 # TECHSTACK